-A lot of the productivity apps, these days, are available across all platforms: smartphones, tablets, and computers.
+A lot of productivity apps these days are available across all platforms: smartphones, tablets, and computers.
 But for the purpose of this article, we will adhere to computers only — the Mac, in particular.
-So if you are a macOS user, and you wish to improve your workflow on your Mac, here are some essential Mac productivity apps you must have on your Mac.
+So if you are a macOS user and you wish to improve your workflow on your Mac, here are some essential Mac productivity apps you must have on your Mac.

 Essential Mac Productivity Apps

 Bitwarden is a free and open-source password manager.
 It is one of the best alternatives to LastPass, available as a cross-platform app for different operating systems.
 The best thing about Bitwarden is that it offers you the ability to host your password database on your own servers.
 That way, your passwords don’t reside on someone else’s servers, and only you get to access them.
 Talking about security, Bitwarden employs strong (AES-256 bit) encryption to protect your passwords, and it also goes through third-party security audits periodically.

 Password managers, for the uninitiated, are utilities that help you manage all your login credentials (passwords, in particular) in one place.
 So you don’t have to worry about remembering them yourself.
 Bringing a password manager into your workflow can help you significantly in your day-to-day tasks.
 And you can put it to use to quickly auto-fill website logins or have it generate passwords for new accounts.
 Moreover, you can also use it as a web app or find its extension for popular web browsers like Safari, Google Chrome, Mozilla Firefox, Opera, and more.